Arenavirus

 An arenavirus is a bi- or trisegmented ambisense RNA virus that is a member of the family Arenaviridae.
 These viruses infect rodents and occasionally humans.
-A class of novel, highly divergent arenaviruses, properly known as reptarenaviruses, have also been discovered which infect snakes to produce inclusion body disease.
+A class of novel, highly divergent arenaviruses, properly known as reptarenaviruses, have also been discovered which infect snakes to produce inclusion body disease, mostly in boa constrictors.
 At least eight arenaviruses are known to cause human disease.
 The diseases derived from arenaviruses range in severity.
 Aseptic meningitis, a severe human disease that causes inflammation covering the brain and spinal cord, can arise from the lymphocytic choriomeningitis virus.
 Hemorrhagic fever syndromes, including Lassa fever, are derived from infections such as Guanarito virus, Junin virus, Lassa virus, Lujo virus, Machupo virus, Sabia virus, or Whitewater Arroyo virus.
 Because of the epidemiological association with rodents, some arenaviruses and bunyaviruses are designated as roboviruses.

 Structure

 Viewed in cross-section, arenaviruses contain grainy particles that are ribosomes acquired from their host cells.
 It is from this characteristic that they acquired the name arena, from the Latin root meaning sand.
 The ribosomal structures are not believed to be essential for virus replication.
 Virus particles, or virions, are pleomorphic (variable in shape) but are often spherical, with a diameter of 60–300 nm, and are covered with surface glycoprotein spikes.

 The virus contains a beaded nucleocapsid with two single-stranded RNA segments.
 The nucleocapsid consists of a core of nucleic acid enclosed in a protein coat.
 Although they are categorized as negative-sense viruses, arenaviruses are ambisense.
 While sections of their genome encode genes in the negative sense (reverse polarity), other sections encode genes in the opposite (forward/positive sense) direction.
 This complex gene expression structure is theorized to be a primitive regulatory system, allowing the virus to control what proteins are synthesized at what point in the life cycle.
 The life cycle of the arenavirus is restricted to the cell cytoplasm.